sluu123/sluu123.github.io/README.md

 # Intro #

-Responsive website using CSS, HTML, JavaScript and Bootstrap customized for Pho Lee Restaurant in London.
+Responsive website using CSS, HTML, JavaScript and Bootstrap customized for Pho Lee Restaurant

 * Uses Bootstrap for the reponsive template
 * Website is optimized to have quick load times